biozzyn/handroanthus-variant-analysis/README.md

                  <LIBRARY-NAME>_<RUN-ID>-<SAMPLE-NAME>_0.fastq.gz
 ```

 In our manuscript we described a first Capture-Seq library using fragments of DNA captured by 30,795 probes in the sample of 24 individuals of H. impetiginosus.
 These fragments were sequenced in a single sequencing run in one lane of a HiSeq2000 instrument, single-end mode.
-These sequence data will be available whithin a directory named HIMP1_1.
+These sequence data will be available within a directory named HIMP1_1.

 We described also a second Capture-Seq library for a partially replicate set using fragments of DNA captured by 14,135 probes out of the original set of 30,795 probeset.These fragments were sequenced in a single sequencing run in one lane of a HiSeq2000 instrument, single-end mode.
-These sequence data will be available whithin a directory named HIMP2_1.
+These sequence data will be available within a directory named HIMP2_1.

 After this step is completed two new directories ``HIMP1_1`` and ``HIMP2_1`` should be created each one containing 24 fastq files named as above.